mwalter/MavenDependencyChecker/README.md

 order to avoid security issues for example.

 You'll see the version of the dependencies you use right now and the latest versions available at [Maven Central][central].
-You can choose to keep the comparison results by copying the information to the system clipboard.
+You can choose to keep the comparison results by copying the information to the system clipboard or open a generated POM file with updated version information in an editor tab.

 The plugin does NOT modify your POM file.